kheire007/Fivem_SanAndreasFullMap/README.md

 # SanAndreasFullMap
-the map does not have nodes that can stream NPC’s walking around and/or vehicles just being average civilians. this treasured piece to the community, hoping someone can provide us something to build from.
+the map does not have nodes that can stream NPC’s walking around and/or vehicles just being average civilians.

 download here
 https://mega.nz/file/CS5hgTII